 Can my student employment earnings be automatically credited toward my tuition or other college charges?

 Yes.
-Students have the choice of receiving direct payment for the hours worked (direct deposit or First Pay Card) or they can choose to have their earnings applied to their tuition or other college charges.
+Students have the choice of receiving direct payment for the hours worked (direct deposit) or they can choose to have their earnings applied to their tuition or other college charges.
 Students will be asked to complete a form which denotes their preference concerning payment.

 How many jobs should I apply for?